tvdboom/ATOM/docs/user_guide/logging/logging.md

 in your notebook or IDE before initializing atom.
 This does not affect the currently active run (if one exists), but takes effect for successive runs.

+ATOM has a build-in integration with [DAGsHub](https://dagshub.com/), a web platform based on open source tools, optimized for data science and oriented towards the open source community.
+To store your mlflow experiments in a DAGsHub repo, type `dagshub:<experiment_name>` in the `experiment` parameter (instead of just the experiment's name).
+If the repo does not exist, a new public repo is created.

+!!! note
+    If you are logged into your DAGsHub account when running atom's constructor, a page on your web browser is automatically opened to give access permissions.
+If not, read [here](https://dagshub.com/docs/integration_guide/mlflow_tracking/#3-set-up-your-credentials) how to set up your DAGsHub credentials.

 !!! info
     When using ATOM on [Databricks](https://databricks.com/), the